 Dedicated Vs Integrated Graphics Card

 Computing is all about rich graphics.
-Be it the eye-catching windows, your favorite game, or 3D CAD software that you use for your profession, without a high-end graphics card, it is really tough.
+Be it the eye-catching windows, your favorite game, or 3D CAD software that you use for your profession, without a high-end graphics card, it is tough.

 The graphics card in computers comes in two configurations.
 Either integrated with the processor or a dedicated card ported into a PCI slot.
-Both have their own advantages and disadvantages.
+Both have their advantages and disadvantages.

 What Is An Integrated Graphics Card?